FrostND/leap/README.md

 The **L**ongitudinal **E**pisode **A**nalysis and **P**rocedures
-(`leap`) package provides tools for identifying, describing, visualizing, and analyzing repeated treatment episodes in longitudinal psychotherapy and behavioral health data.
+(`leap`) package provides tools for identifying, describing, visualizing, and analyzing repeated treatment episodes in longitudinal behavioral health data, with particular applications to psychotherapy research.

 `leap` supports the treatment episode workflow from episode identification through statistical analysis, including tools for